Comparison

 Bright Data's core asset is its proxy network — residential, ISP, mobile, datacenter pools at large scale.
 The Scraping Browser is a Chromium-derived product layered on top.
 Pick Bright Data when the unlock you need is which IP the request comes from, not which browser engine renders the page.

 Pick Driftstack when the unlock you need is the engine — iPhone WebKit returning iOS-shaped fingerprints.
 Bring your own proxy network or use SOCKS5 / OpenVPN / WireGuard to whatever IP pool you've already paid for.
-We don't sell proxies; we don't mark up egress.
+We don't sell proxies; we don't mark up egress — the traffic leaving for the open internet runs over your own exit, so it's not ours to meter.

 Pricing shape

 Bright Data bills per GB transferred + per request on most products.
-Driftstack bills concurrent caps; bandwidth is customer-egress, so it doesn't appear on our invoice at all.
+Driftstack bills concurrent caps; your traffic runs over your own proxy or VPN (your egress), so bandwidth never shows up on our invoice at all.

 Driftstack vs ScrapingBee

-Pick Driftstack when the workload is interactive — multi-step checkouts, form fills, modal navigation, login state across many requests, profile-bound cookie persistence — and the engine needs to be iPhone Safari, not generic Chromium.
+Pick Driftstack when the workload is interactive — multi-step checkouts, form fills, pop-up dialogs, staying logged in across many requests, cookies that stay saved with each profile — and the engine needs to be iPhone Safari, not generic Chromium.

 Pricing shape